r-token/the-golden-hurricast/src/pages/2022-09-02-davis-brin-dane-evans/index.md

 path: "/davis-brin"
 date: "09/02/2022"
 sortDate: "2022/09/02"
-title: "Davis Brin and Dane Evans"
+title: "Tulsa's QB Deja Vu"
 authors: "Matt Rechtien"
-excerpt: "Has TU found their next Dane Evans?"
+excerpt: "Has TU found their next great QB?"
 tags: ['football', 'dane-evans', davis-brin]
 ---

-Davis Brin is primed to be the next great QB for the Golden Hurricane and I can explain why.
+Davis Brin is primed to be the next great quarterback for the Golden Hurricane and I can explain why.

 2021 was an interesting season for the Golden Hurricane.
 A lot of people (including both Ryan and I) had high expectations for how the team would perform last season.
 However, as is the norm for Tulsa, it was a way more chaotic year that started with a loss to UC Davis, and ended with a win over Old Dominion in the Myrtle Beach Bowl.